Managing Anxiety in Dogs

 Managing Pet Anxiety

-Like with humans, anxiety in pets is real, and it also can be managed through trusted solutions, such as pheromones and hemp-based anxiety products.
+Like with humans, anxiety in pets is real, and it also can be managed through trusted solutions, such as pheromones.

 Calming pheromones, such as Adaptil, mimic the natural dog appeasing pheromones given off by mothers to provide puppies with a sense of reassurance.
 By replicating this signal of comfort, Adaptil helps alleviate fear, stress and behaviors like barking, whining, howling, destructive chewing, urination and defecation.